cambridge-cares/CitiesKG/CEA_AGENT/README.md

 }

 ```
 The 3dWebMapClient can be set up to visualise data produced by the CEA Agent (instructions to run are [here](https://github.com/cambridge-cares/CitiesKG/tree/develop/agents#3dcitydb-web-map-client)).
 The City Information Agent (CIA) is used when a building on the 3dWebMapClient is selected, to query data stored in the KG on the building.
-If the parameter "context=energy" is included in the url, the query endpoint of CEA will be contacted for energy data. eg `http://localhost:8000/3dwebclient/index.html?city=kingslynn&context=energy` (NB. this currently requires running web map client and CitiesKG/agents from [CIA branch](https://github.com/cambridge-cares/CitiesKG/tree/99-dev-city-information-agent/agents) (**Update when released**)
+If the parameter "context=energy" is included in the url, the query endpoint of CEA will be contacted for energy data. eg `http://localhost:8000/3dwebclient/index.html?city=kingslynn&context=energy` (NB. this currently requires running web map client and CitiesKG/agents from [develop branch](https://github.com/cambridge-cares/CitiesKG/tree/develop/agents) (**Update when released**)

 ## Build Instructions